shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

 ![](/assets/img/high-level-design/yelp-multi-segment-naive.png)

-- issue - not all segments have the same number of places. some segments might be very dense, while others sparse
+- issue - not all segments have the same no. of places. some segments might be dense, while others sparse
-- so, solution 2 - we use "quad trees"
+- so, solution 3 - we use "quad trees"
 - quad trees have four children, and each leaf node represents some interesting spatial information (in our case, it is a segment)
 - we split a segment into four smaller segments, if the number of places in that segment exceeds a certain threshold, say 500. so, each leaf node in our case would be a segment with a list of places
 - we also connect the child nodes using doubly linked lists as it allows us to traverse through neighboring segments easily
 - we start from the root node and keep traversing down the tree until we find the desired segment. then using the doubly linked list pointers, we traverse the neighboring segments
-- this is also called a "geo spatial index"
+- this is also called a "geo spatial index" - geo spatial indices are of different types like quad trees, geo hash, etc
-- this is also supported by postgres via "postgis"
+- this entire solution is supported by postgres via "postgis"

 ![](/assets/img/high-level-design/yelp-quad-trees.png)

-- we can add new places to our system using a cron. it would involve updating the relational database, quad trees, etc
+- we can add new places to our system using a cron
+- understand that it would involve updating the relational database, the geo spatial index, etc
 - we can partition data based on region id
 - this way, places in the same region are present on the same server
-- issue - some regions might be more popular
-- solution - "place details" data is partitioned on place id, while region to place mapping is partition on region id
 - for availability and to scale reads, we can use a primary secondary approach
 - the servers used for reading and writing are separated from one another
 - "aggregator server" - aggregate results from the quad tree servers and return to the user
 - it can handle concerns like "ranking" of results based on ratings, relevance, etc
-- so, the read flow becomes load balancer -> read servers / aggregator server

 ## Uber